MISSION & GOAL

 The Center is a local parish initiative established for the benefit of all people.
-Our mission is to usher in an era of renewed vitality, infusing African American Catholic parishes with Tolton spirituality and equipping lay leaders to sustain a movement for a more mission-focused and community-orientated Church.
+Our mission is to usher in an era of renewed vitality, infusing African-American Catholic parishes with Tolton's spirituality and equipping lay leaders with the strategies, resources and training to sustain a movement for a more mission-focused and community-oriented Church.

-Our goal is to assemble a cohort of learning congregations, supporters, and community partners to explore possibilities for understanding and applying the fundamental principles of Tolton Spirituality holistically and cohesively, in order to build intentional connections among multiple areas of congregational life and collaborative relationships among parishes with the potential to be united under a common identity.
+Our goal is to assemble a cohort of learning congregations, supporters, and community partners to explore possibilities for understanding and applying the fundamental principles of Tolton Spirituality holistically and cohesively to build intentional connections among multiple areas of congregational life and collaborative relationships among parishes with the potential to be united under a common identity.

 When one congregation in the Church thrives, because we are one Church, we all thrive.